Am I An Alcoholic?

 Alcohol abuse, including binge drinking or excessive alcohol consumption, can have a wide range of damaging physical consequences.
 Prolonged excessive drinking can lead to liver diseases such as fatty liver, hepatitis, and cirrhosis.
 It also increases the risk of heart problems, including high blood pressure, cardiomyopathy, and arrhythmias.
 Chronic alcohol abuse weakens the immune system, making the body more vulnerable to infections.
 A weakened immune system can be life-threatening if not managed.
 Over time, it can impair brain function, leading to memory issues, difficulty concentrating, and irreversible cognitive decline.
 Additionally, alcohol misuse can increase the risk of various cancers, including mouth, throat, liver, and breast cancer.

-Excessive alcohol use, including drinking more than seven drinks in a single period, can result in blackouts, physical harm, and loss of property if a heavy drinker were to
+Excessive alcohol use, including drinking more than seven drinks in a single period, can result in blackouts, physical harm, and loss of property if a heavy drinker were to continue.

 Social Consequences of Alcohol Abuse

 Alcohol abuse often wreaks havoc on personal relationships, as the individual may become unreliable, neglect responsibilities, and engage in erratic or harmful behavior.
 Family members and close friends are frequently affected by mood swings, aggression, or withdrawal associated with alcohol misuse.
 While there are cases of a functional alcoholic able to maintain a relatively normal lifestyle, this is rare.
-In many cases, even with a high functioning alcoholic, work performance suffers due to absenteeism, reduced productivity, and even job loss.
+In many cases, even with a high-functioning alcoholic, work performance suffers due to absenteeism, reduced productivity, and even job loss.
 Social circles can change as well, with individuals isolating themselves or associating more with people who encourage or enable excessive drinking.
 Legal troubles such as DUI arrests, domestic disputes, and accidents are also common social repercussions.

 Psychological Impact of Alcohol Abuse